HOW DOES ALCOHOL INJECTION WORK?

 We will never discourage anyone from purchasing a quality used system from a friend or on the internet.
 However, we would like them to make an informed decision on the parts needed for it to be a successful project.
 Too often individuals purchase used systems with no comprehension of what they need and this becomes negative not only for the racer but for the product as a whole.
 With that being said we treat every customer as if they purchased new from us and do all that we can to make the changeover a favorable experience.
 If you are considering purchasing a used system we encourage you to fill out a questionnaire and let us make a system recommendation for you.
 This will allow you to shop for the correct parts as you look for that good deal on a used system.
 The number one culprit of poorly running used system purchases comes back to ill-sized nozzle jets and fuel pumps for a particular engine combination.
 General tips for looking for a used system also includes making sure that all of the parts are included and are in good working order.

-IS A VACUUM PUMP MANDATORY WITH ALCOHOL INJECTION?
+IS A VACUUM PUMP MANDATORY WITH ALCOHOL MFI?

-WHAT SPARK PLUG AND GAP SHOULD I USE WITH ALCOHOL INJECTION?
+WHAT SPARK PLUG AND GAP SHOULD I USE WITH ALCOHOL MFI?

 We recommend using NGK Spark Plugs.
 There are many variables that dictate what heat range and plug gap is used in an engine.
 As a general rule most of our customers use a “colder” spark plug in the heat range of an NGK-8 or NGK-9.
 The plug gap recommended for most of our customers is .030-.035.
 Click on our “Spark Plug Selection” technical bulletin to read all about the factors to take into consideration when selecting a spark plug.

-When a bypassed is utilized in specific engine combinations it is used to tailor the fuel curve to the special requirements of an engine at various points in its operating range.
+When a hi-speed bypass is utilized in specific engine combinations it is used to tailor the fuel curve to the special requirements of an engine at various points in its operating range.
 Most commonly mechanical bypasses are used to “trim” fuel away from the engine at higher RPM’s as the engine’s volumetric efficiency decreases.
-This is achieved with a pill at a pre-set pressure value.
-An electronic bypass is sometimes used as a “quick trim” at higher RPM’s and it is also utilized on some engines at lower RPM’s.
+This is achieved with a bypass pill at a pre-set pressure value.
+An electronic hi-speed bypass is sometimes used as a “dump” at higher RPM’s and it is also utilized on some engines at lower RPM’s.